Ayafahim/ObsidianStat/Proportions interference & tables.md

 ```

-## estatimate for single proportion and  confidence interval
+## Estatimate for single proportion and  confidence interval

 ![[Pasted image 20221215112656.png]]